MicrosoftDocs/ATADocs/ATPDocs/role-groups.md

 ## Add and remove users

 [!INCLUDE [Product short](includes/product-short.md)] uses Azure AD security groups as a basis for role groups.
 The role groups can be managed from the [Groups management page](https://aad.portal.azure.com/#blade/Microsoft_AAD_IAM/GroupsManagementMenuBlade/All%20groups).
 Only Azure AD users can be added or removed from security groups.

-## Required permissions for the Microsoft 365 Defender experience

-To access the Defender for Identity experience in [in Microsoft 365 Defender](defender-for-identity-in-microsoft-365-defender.md), you need the following required permissions:

-- For Defender for Identity alerts, activities, and security assessments in Microsoft 365 Defender, ensure that you have the sufficient Azure Active Directory roles or Microsoft Cloud App Security internal roles.
-For details, see [Microsoft Defender for Identity integration prerequisites](/cloud-app-security/mdi-integration#prerequisites).

-    >[!NOTE]
-    >The currently supported Cloud App Security roles are **Global admin**, **Security reader**, and **Compliance admin.**

-- For onboarding and managing Defender for Identity settings in Microsoft 365 Defender, ensure that you have the sufficient Azure Active Directory roles, and that you're a member of the relevant [Microsoft Defender for Identity Azure AD groups](#types-of-defender-for-identity-security-groups).

 ## See Also